ioBanker/bitshares-ui/app/help/en/gateways/ioxbank.md

 # ioxbank Instant Swap Service
 A Bridge service is responsible for moving cryptocurrencies to and from the BitShares Blockchain.
-You can easily identify those supported by ioxbank, because they are prefixed with the word **IOB.**.
+You can easily identify those supported by ioxbank, because they are prefixed with **IOB.**.

 ## Website
 [https://ioxbank.com](https://support.ioxbank.com/docs)